The r

 The enterprise

-We are developing a comprehensive, cross-tenure approach, including funding for on-ground work and subsidies for private landowners involved.
-The project will subsidise the cost of weed and feral animal control, revegetation and fencing of creeklines and bushland.
+The CNCE is a comprehensive, cross-tenure project, and provides funding for on-ground conservation work including subsidies for private landholders.
+The project subsidises the cost of weed and feral animal control, revegetation and fencing of creek lines and bushland.

 Priority environmental weeds